Visit NZ's ONLY Kōtuku, White Heron Nesting Colony!

 Within the protected nature reserve, enjoy an easy 800-metre walk through ancient Kahikatea rainforest, to our purpose-built viewing hide, where you can observe the Kōtuku together in their natural nesting environment.

-This White Heron Sanctuary is also home to nesting Royal Spoonbill and Little Shag, offering additional birdwatching and photographic opportunities.
+The White Heron Sanctuary is also home to nesting Royal Spoonbill and Little Shag, offering additional birdwatching and photographic opportunities.

 All tours are accompanied by an experienced local guide and permitted through the Department of Conservation, ensuring an environmentally respectful, safe and informative wildlife experience.